Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: Two-vertex target graphs

 The following two observations are immediate.

-\begin{observation} Whenever a graph $G$ contains as a subgraph the graph on 8 vertices depicted in Fig.~\ref{fig:malaab-1} a) then in any in any $(2,1)$-coloring of $G$ the color classes match on the subgraph one of the three patterns depicted in red and blue colors in Fig.~\ref{fig:malaab-1} b). \end{observation}
+\begin{observation} Whenever a graph $G$ contains as a subgraph the graph on 8 vertices depicted in Figure~\ref{fig:malaab-1} a) then in any in any $(2,1)$-coloring of $G$ the color classes match on the subgraph one of the three patterns depicted in red and blue colors in Figure~\ref{fig:malaab-1} b). \end{observation}

-\begin{observation} Whenever a graph $G$ contains as a subgraph the graph $H_1$ on 20 vertices depicted in Fig.~\ref{fig:malaab-2} a) then in any in any $(2,1)$-coloring of $G$ the color classes match on $H_1$ one of the four patterns depicted in red and blue colors in Fig.~\ref{fig:malaab-2} b). \end{observation}
+\begin{observation} Whenever a graph $G$ contains as a subgraph the graph $H_1$ on 20 vertices depicted in Figure~\ref{fig:malaab-2} a) then in any in any $(2,1)$-coloring of $G$ the color classes match on $H_1$ one of the four patterns depicted in red and blue colors in Figure~\ref{fig:malaab-2} b). \end{observation}

-\begin{lemma} Let a graph $G$ contains as a subgraph the graph $H_2$ depicted in Fig.~\ref{fig:malaab-3} a).
-Then in any $(2,1)$-coloring of $G$ the vertices $u_1$ and $u_2$ have the same color and their neighbors $w_1$, $w_2$ the opposite color. \end{lemma}
+\begin{lemma} If a cubic graph $G$ contains the graph $H_2$ (depicted in Figure~\ref{fig:malaab-3}~a)) as a subgraph, then in any $(2,1)$-coloring of $G$ the vertices $u_1$ and $u_2$ have the same color and their neighbors $w_1$, $w_2$ have the opposite color. \end{lemma}

 \begin{proof} The graph $H_2$ contains three induced copies of $H_1$.
-If the pattern $P_1$ of Fig.~\ref{fig:malaab-2} b) was used on some copy, then the same pattern must be used on all three copies.
-Consequently, the vertex $w_1$ has two neighbors of the opposite color as indicated in Fig.~\ref{fig:malaab-3} b), which is not allowed.
+If the pattern $P_1$ of Figure~\ref{fig:malaab-2} b) was used on some copy, then the same pattern must be used on all three copies.
+Consequently, the vertex $w_1$ has two neighbors of the opposite color as indicated in Figure~\ref{fig:malaab-3} b), which is not allowed.
 This excludes the pattern $P_1$ from our reasoning.

-If the pattern $P_4$ was used on the middle copy of $H_1$, then the vertices $v_1$ and $v_2$ have two neighbors of the opposite color as indicated in Fig.~\ref{fig:malaab-3} c), which is also not allowed.
+If the pattern $P_4$ was used on the middle copy of $H_1$, then the vertices $v_1$ and $v_2$ have two neighbors of the opposite color as indicated in Figure~\ref{fig:malaab-3} c), which is also not allowed.

 Therefore the middle copy of $H_1$ uses either pattern $P_2$ or $P_3$ and the claim follows.
-Note that both patterns might be used on the same $H_2$ see, Fig.~\ref{fig:malaab-3} a) and d) \end{proof}
+Note that both patterns might be used on the same $H_2$ see, Figure~\ref{fig:malaab-3}~a) and d). \end{proof}